OrienteerBAP/Orienteer-Guidebook/editing_the_orienteer_configuration_file.md

   Run an embedded OrientDB server (true) or an external OrientDB server (false).
 * >orientdb.url=&lt;URL&gt;

-  If you are runneing an external OrientDB server, provide its URL (for example, *orientdb.url=remote:localhost/Orienteer*).
+  If you are running an external OrientDB server, provide its URL (for example, *orientdb.url=remote:localhost/Orienteer*).
 For details of setting, see [OrientDB manual](http://orientdb.com/docs/last/Concepts.html#database-url).
 * >orientdb.db.username=&lt;user name&gt;

   Set the name of the default user on the OrientDB server (it will be used for guests as well).